evaegelyng/MetaBarFlow/README.md

   mkdir -p backup/data tmp results

-#### Copy the scripts folder from this repository to the backup folder.
+#### Copy the scripts folder from the Github repository to the backup folder.

 #### Put the workflow.py file in the main directory, and the conda environment description in the backup folder